 Reservations to dine at local KFCs start months before Christmas, and the tradition of families and couples enjoying a bucket of chicken inside a fast food establishment has kept going strong for the past forty years.
 KFC continues to run their Christmas campaigns to make sure that everyone is just as excited for Christmas as they would be for any other holiday.
 Even though only 1% of the population is Christian, Japanese people still enjoy celebrating the holiday in their own special way.

-Fun Facts About Japan #10 – In Japan, Adult Males Are Adopted More Than Children
+Did You Know #10 – In Japan, Adult Males Are Adopted More Than Children

 When people think of adopting, they usually want to get an infant or young child.
 Some might even want to help an older child who’s had a hard life, but rarely do any of them think of expanding their family by adopting a fully grown man.
 Interestingly enough, adopting an adult male into the family isn’t an oddity in Japan, as 90% of all people adopted in Japan are men between the ages of 20 to 30 years old.